CSV-Decode: Certifiable Sub-Vocabulary Decoding for Efficient Large Language Model Inference: Background and Related Work

 \subsubsection{Speculative Decoding}

-Recent work on speculative decoding \cite{leviathan2023fast} uses smaller models to predict likely tokens, reducing the effective search space for the main model.
+Recent work on speculative decoding \cite{leviathan2023fast,cai2024medusa,he2024rest,kim2023speculative} uses smaller models, multiple decoding heads, or retrieval-/hierarchy-based draft strategies to predict likely tokens, reducing the effective search space for the main model.
 However, this approach focuses on reducing the number of forward passes rather than addressing the output layer computation directly.
 The recent work on parallel speculative decoding \cite{liu2025pearl} addresses the mutual waiting problem in speculative decoding through pre-verify and post-verify strategies, achieving up to 4.43$\times$ speedup.
 However, PEARL is limited to speculative decoding scenarios requiring both draft and target models, suffers from GPU resource competition (89-99\% performance retention), and provides no theoretical correctness guarantees.
 In contrast, CSV-Decode works universally with any LLM architecture, provides provable certification guarantees (exact top-$k$ and $\varepsilon$-bounded softmax), and achieves superior performance without resource competition issues.